kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/patientfinder/README.md

 * Bahia Histol imports at [Brno FNUSA](https://www.fnusa.cz/en/hp/)

 # Change log

+# 2026-06-08
+* removed the dosageInstruction.additionalInstruction
+* added export of dosageInstruction.strengthtext to dosage.text

 # 2026-03-02
 * added export of additional HEY id as primary identifier if NHS is not present
 * removed duplicate mapping in medicationRequest script for dosisSchema